The 8 best business credit cards of November 2024

 While there’s no annual fee for the U.S. Bank Business Platinum Card, the 3% FX fee is costly for companies that do business internationally.

-Other cards, like the Brex Business Credit Card, can potentially offer limits of $100,000 or more depending on factors like your company's cash balance, spending patterns, and revenue.
-And, with Brex, you earn rewards on all company spending with generous multipliers on rideshares, travel, and other major spend categories.
-Plus, unlike the U.S. Bank Business Platinum Card, Brex is a truly global card that enables you to avoid costly foreign transaction fees.
+Other cards can potentially offer higher limits depending on factors like your company's cash balance, spending patterns, and revenue.
+And there are better cards to earn rewards on all company spending that offer generous multipliers on rideshares, travel, and other major spending categories.

 6. Capital One Spark 1% Classic